grimbleton-the-dreamer/FinanceFamNew/README.md

 # FinanceFam Developer Guide and User Manual

-Note: We reccomend using the live demo at https://financefam.asecrettoeveryone.com instead of compiling yourself for easy grading
+Note: We reccomend using the live demo at https://financefam.asecrettoeveryone.com instead of compiling yourself for easy grading.
+Compiling yourself will take 1-2 hours.
 FinanceFam is a financial management application designed for efficiency and ease of use.
 This guide provides detailed instructions for installing dependencies and running the application.

 ---